prowler47/mailing_service/README.md

       * SimpleFilterNotifications - the simplest implementation of Filter.
   It override methods from Filter as default behavior
     * ***timer***
       * TaskByTimer - class for performance of the task with some time interval
         * *checkInTime* - do task with some time interval
         * *checkInTimeWithSenderTypes* - do task with some time interval and it set one o more of SenderTypes
+      * SenderByTime - speciality class for sending notification by time
+          * *sendNotificationByTime* - send notification with some time interval.
+            * 1. It check if notification date equals with current date.
+            * 2. If notification is ready to send it send it and put given notification to speciality list for already sending notifications for clear it after a while
+          * *sendNotificationAndDistributeNotificationForSentLists* - it call method *send* from Sender and distribute sent notifications by sent lists with method *notificationSenderDistribute*
+          * *timeChecker* - check if notification time (hours and minutes) equals with current date time (hours and minutes)
+          * *notificationSenderDistribute* - distribute sent notifications by lists of sent notifications
+          * *clearSentLists* - it clear lists for already sent notifications
+          * *separateTimeFromDate* - separate only hours and minutes from date
+          * *filterToClear* - return list of only ready to delete notifications by date
 * ***util***
     * FromStringToDateParser - utility class contains methods for parsing Date from String